luckyhegde6/Data_Analytics/Python/Python Fundamentals-1.md

 - Strings can be indexed (subscripted), with the first character having index **0**.
 There is no separate character type; a character is simply a string of size one.
 Indices may also be negative numbers, to start counting from the right. **Note that since -0 is the same as 0, negative indices start from -1**.

 - Slicing is also supported.
-While indexing is used to obtain individual characters, slicing allows you to obtain substring `word[0:2]  # characters from position 0 (included) to 2 (excluded)`
+While indexing is used to obtain individual characters, slicing allows you to obtain substring For e.g `word[0:2]  # characters from position 0 (included) to 2 (excluded)`

 Slice indices have useful defaults; an omitted first index defaults to zero, an omitted second index defaults to the size of the string being sliced.
 ```python